pkesist/buildpal/Documentation/quickstart.rst

 Setting up the Client
 =====================

-* Install BuildPal.
-This will create 'BuildPal' program group.
+* Install ``BuildPal`` on the Client machine.
-* Run the 'BuildPal Manager' shortcut.
+* Run the `BuildPal Manager` shortcut from the newly created program group.
     * The Manager is the mediator between a compilation request and the build farm.
 It performs many tasks, including:
         * Server detection.
         * All network communication towards the farm.
         * All (IPC) communication with the clients (i.e. compilation requests).
         * Source file preprocessing.
             * Needed in order to determine which files are required for successful remote compilation.
         * Local filesystem information caching.
             * Source file contents.
             * Preprocessing results.